-Eldren and Friends Invite You To: Come On Feel The Illinoise: May 9th at The Gothic Theatre
+Eldren and Friends Invite You To: Come On Feel The Illinoise: May 9th at The Bluebird Theater

 Once a staple of the Denver music scene, Eldren built its reputation on immersive, large-scale performances, appearing on some of Colorado’s most respected stages—including the Bluebird TheaterOgden TheatreOriental TheaterLevitt Pavilion Denver, and Belly Up Aspen—along with a plethora of other notable venues throughout the state and, as the band jokingly puts it, the universe.